 - Nest Public Folders – Specify whether to nest public folders under a single top-level Public Folder rather than the Public Folder root.
 Regardless of where Public Folders are migrated to, the admin user specified in the tool must have permissions to create Public Folders and items within those folders.

 - Nested Public Folder Name – The name of the top-level folder to place all other folders under when 'Nest Public Folders' is true.

 Office 365 Groups

-- Provision Office 365 Group Timeout Check – the maximum period of time used to check if a O365 Group has been created.
+- Provision Office 365 Group Timeout Check – The maximum period of time used to check if a Office 365 Group has been created.